googleforgames/open-match/docs/development.md

 ## Configuration

 Currently, each component reads a local config file `matchmaker_config.json`, and all components assume they have the same configuration (if you would like to help us design the replacement config solution, please join the [discussion](https://github.com/GoogleCloudPlatform/open-match/issues/42).
 To this end, there is a single centralized config file located in the `<REPO_ROOT>/config/` which is symlinked to each component's subdirectory for convenience when building locally.
+Note: [there is an issue with symlinks on Windows](../issues/57).

 ## Running Open Match in a development environment